 Scale #4 is like a calculator.
-It will tell you what the Total Pressure Drop is for a particular loop, zone or even the total system.
-For example, from Scale #2, you selected a certain size pipe and the scale listed out the unit pressure drop per 100' of piping.
+This scale will tell you what the Total Pressure Drop is for a particular loop, zone or even the total system.
+For example: from Scale #2, you selected a certain size pipe and the scale listed out the unit pressure drop per 100' of piping.
 When using Scale #4, you plug in this unit pressure drop per 100' against the total length of piping and read the total pressure drop in the small window.
-Therefore, if I selected a pipe that offered 4' of pressure for every 100' of pipe and the total run of piping was 500', then the total pressure drop would be 20'.
-This helpful information is needed when selecting a circulator.
+For example, if I selected a pipe that offered 4' of pressure for every 100' of pipe and the total run of piping was 500', the resulting answer would be 20' of pressure drop.
+This is helpful information needed when selecting a circulator.

-Scale #5 is the most useful and yet can be the most confusing.
-It is based upon the fact that the friction loss described as feet of head in a hydronic system will vary approximately as the square of the change in flow rate.
-Scale #5 is set up to perform three functions: figure unknown pressure drops, establish system curves and select control valves based upon their Cv ratings.
+Scale #5 is by the most useful and yet can be the most confusing scale.
+It is based upon the fact that the head in a hydronic system will vary approximately as the square of the change in flow rate.
+Scale #5 is set up to perform three functions: calculate unknown pressure drops; establish system curves; and select control valves based upon their Cv ratings.

-When circulators are sold, sometimes they are selected by what is known as the "inventory method"...it's the only one available!
+When circulators are sold, sometimes they are selected by what is "inventory the known as method" ... meaning it's the only one available!
 When this happens, the circulator may be a little too big or a little too small.
-By using Scale #5, you can build a system curve right on the pump curve chart, determining exactly where this "inventory" circulator will operate.
-Obviously, if the circulator is a bit too big, it will be pumping more GPM than required, which might not be a big deal as long as the increased flow rate does not exceed the pipe's maximum velocity.
-If the circulator is a little too small, it will be pumping fewer GPM than required, which isn't necessarily a bad thing, as long as the increased temperature drop does not reduce the output of the radiation.
-In my "Hydronic System Design" seminars, we go over these examples in great detail.
-Students are amazed when they finally "see" what's going on inside those hydronic systems.
+By using Scale #5, you can build a system curve right on the pump curve chart.
+By doing so, you can determine exactly where this "inventory" circulator will operate.
+Obviously, if the circulator is a little too big, it will be pumping more GPM than required, which might not be a big deal as long as the increased flow rate does not exceed the pipe's maximum velocity!
+If the circulator is a little too small, it will be pumping fewer GPM than required, which isn't necessarily bad, as long as the increased temperature drop does not reduce the output of the radiation.
+In my Hydronic System Design seminars, we go over these examples in great detail.
+The guys are amazed when they finally "see" what's going on inside those hydronic systems.

 Scale #5 can be used to select control valves based upon their Cv ratings.
-Every valve manufacturer tests its valves to establish a Cv rating.
-Cv is a valve coefficient that states the necessary amount of flow (in gallons per minute) that must flow through the valve's seat opening to cause a one-pound pressure drop across the valve.
-For example, a residential 3⁄4" zone valve has a Cv rating of 3.5.
-This means when a flow rate of 3.5 GPM of water passes through the valve, the valve will cause a onepound pressure drop.
-It will "eat up" one pound of energy head.

-Another way of expressing one pound of pressure drop is 2.31' of head loss.
+Every valve manufacturer tests their valves to establish a Cv rating.
+Cv is a valve coefficient that states the necessary amount of flow (in gallons per minute) that must flow through the valve's seat opening to cause a 1 pound pressure drop across the valve.
+For example, a residential /4" zone valve has a Cv rating of 3.5.
+This means when a flow rate of 3.5 GPM of water passes through the valve, the valve will cause a 1 pound pressure drop.
+It will "eat up" 1 pound of energy head.
+Another way of expressing 1 pound of pressure drop is 2.31' of head loss.
 So if the zone valve has a Cv rating of 3.5 and you pump 3.5 GPM through the valve, the valve itself will create 2.3' of head loss.
 This information is important when sizing a circulator, because in addition to calculating the pipe and radiation head losses, you have to account for the control valve's pressure drop.